teuton-software/teuton/docs/learn/01-target.md

 end
 ```

-> In this example, localhost's OS must be GNU/Linux (any other compatible OS) because the command used is `id david`.
+> In this example, our localhost's OS is GNU/Linux (or any other compatible OS) because the command executed is `id david`.

 ## Execution section

-Test execution section (`play`):
+When we run this teuton test, the execution section (`play`) is processed.
+This seccion now contains this:

 * **show**: display process information on screen.
 * **export**: build output reports.